bhasling/demo_page/_pages/about.md

   - /about.html
 ---
 # Bill Hasling
-This is the about .md page with cayman.
+This is the about .md page with default theme.